rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 The software to be used includes the Trinity assembler, the TransDecoder suite for identification of ORFs, and the Trinotate suite for annotation.
 You will need to install the necessary tools to a Conda environment on the HPC.
 The text file linked to the HPC and LSF section under section 6 of Exercises has some notes on how to set up and run the Conda environment to carry out the Trinity assembly as an example.
 The diamond (protein similarity search) and Pfam (protein domain search) databases are available at /share/bit815s20/databases.
 The RNA-seq data are in /share/bit815s20/yeast/RNAdata - look for the six files [rnaC1, rnaC2, rnaC3][_1.fastq.gz,_2.fastq.gz].
 The TransDecoder and Trinotate pipelines will be similar, but (of course) using commands specific to those software packages.

 More detailed information on how to structure the commands for Trinity, TransDecoder, and Trinotate is available at the respective websites for those software packages.
 The ability to find the information you need to understand how to use software is an important skill to practice, as new software and new methods emerge all the time.
-However, we are available to answer questions, either via the Piazza forum or during the MWF 8:30 to 10:20 class periods.
+However, we are available to answer questions, either via the Slack channel or during class meetings.